pebblesandweeds/cpu_matmul/docs/source/cpu_matmul_blog.rst

  Matrix multiplication is fundamental in deep learning, enabling complex computations in neural networks.
 This blog post explores matrix multiplication using C to achieve performance comparable to Python's NumPy, delving into detailed optimizations that leverage C's low-level capabilities.

+ Through a series of implementations, we demonstrate the performance evolution from a naive approach achieving ~25 GFLOPS to optimized techniques reaching ~270+ GFLOPS, and further to vectorized operations that deliver ~2700+ GFLOPS on an AWS c7a.32xlarge instance.
+These results highlight the effectiveness of leveraging C for high-performance matrix operations, providing a robust foundation for further exploration in high-performance computing.

 Introduction
 ------------